Evictor

 How Evictor avoids downtime

 Evictor follows certain rules to avoid downtime.
-In order for the node to be considered a candidate for possible removal due to bin-packing, all of the pods running on the node must meet the following criteria:
+For the node to be considered a candidate for possible removal due to bin-packing, all of the pods running on the node must meet the following criteria:

 - A pod must be replicated: it should be managed by a